linux-rdma/rdma-core/doc/rst/ibnetdiscover.8.in.rst

 Show progress information during discovery.

 **-f, --full**
-Show full information (ports' speed and width)
+Show full information (ports' speed and width, vlcap)

 **-p, --ports**
 Obtain a ports report which is a